-- Or do you prefer a tight compacted tree, with no gaps or spaces between branches, with decorations only on the outer branches ?
+- Or do you prefer a tightly compacted tree, with no gaps or spaces between branches, with decorations only on the outer branches?

-- Would you like a fully decorated tree or an sparely, evenly spaced decorated tree ?
+- Would you like a fully decorated tree or sparingly, evenly spaced decorated tree?

-- If your Christmas Tree is placed in your business foyer or reception area, think about incorporate your Company’s branding and colour scheme into the Christmas decorations
+- If your Christmas Tree is placed in your business foyer or reception area, think about incorporating your company’s branding and colour scheme into the Christmas decorations

 6. Storing Your Christmas Tree After Christmas

 While we’re enjoying the fun and excitement of Christmas, the last thing on our minds is where to store the Christmas Tree after the celebrations have ended.
-In Australia, we usually don’t have roof storage lofts like they do in America, so you may want to investigate if you have a vermin free storage area underneath the house, or a section of a internal wardrobe, or a corner of an unused office that may be big enough to store your Christmas Tree.
-Also consider how you will pack the Christmas Tree so you can reuse next year.
+In Australia, we usually don’t have roof storage lofts as they do in America, so you may want to investigate if you have a vermin free storage area underneath the house, or a section of an internal wardrobe, or a corner of an unused office that may be big enough to store your Christmas Tree.
+Also, consider how you will pack the Christmas Tree so you can reuse next year.

 Now all this storage hassle is removed if you’ve hired your Christmas Tree from Christmas Tree Hire.